rubymotion-community/sugarcube/README.md

 (main)> jan_29_2013.delta(months:2)
 => 2013-03-29 17:00:00 -0600

-# yeah, smart guy? well then what is 1/29/2013 plus ONE month.
+# Yeah, smart guy?
+Well then what is 1/29/2013 plus ONE month.
+It's feb 28th.
-# it's feb 28th.  trust me.  when someone says "see you in a month!"
+# When someone says "see you in a month!" they mean "next month", not "in the
-# they mean "next month", not "in the early part of two months in the future",
+# early part of two months in the future", which is where the math will take you
-# which is where the math will take you if you don't add a "day of month" correction.
+# if you don't add a "day of month" correction.
 (main)> jan_29_2013.delta(months:1)
 => 2013-02-28 17:00:00 -0700
+# but last year was a leap year, so we should get Feb 29th, 2012:
+(main)> jan_29_2013.delta(months:1, years: -1)
+=> 2012-02-29 17:00:00 -0700  # success!

-# does it work in reverse?  fuuuuuu...
+# do other deltas work in reverse?  fuuuuuu...
 (main)> jan_29_2013.delta(months:-11)
 => 2012-02-29 17:00:00 -0700
 # ...ck yeah!  :-)

-# unfortunately you will end up with stuff like this:
+# unfortunately you will, in the edge cases, end up with stuff like this:
 (main)> feb_28_2012 == feb_28_2012.delta(days:1, months:12).delta(months:-12)
 => true
 ```